 Reputational risk is the risk that an action, transaction, investment or event results in damages to the Issuer's reputation as perceived by clients, shareholders, the media and the public.
-For further information on reputational risk management, refer to "Reputational Risk" in "Note 44 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2018 CSi Annual Report (as defined in the CSi Registration Document).
+For further information on reputational risk management, refer to "x) Reputational Risk" in "Note 45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the CSi Registration Document).

-Failure to manage the risks it faces may cause damage to the Issuer's reputation, which is a key asset, and the Issuer's competitive position could be harmed if its reputation is damaged the perspective and standpoint of each party, and which may lead to negative perception from some stakeholders.
+Failure to manage the risks it faces may cause damage to the Issuer's reputation, which is a key asset, and the Issuer's competitive position could be harmed if its reputation is damaged

 The Issuer acknowledges that, as a large global financial institution, with a wide range of businesses and stakeholders, it may be subject to general criticism or negative perception from time to time which may negatively impact its reputation.
-The Issuer also acknowledges that it will knowingly engage in specific activities where opinions may vary depending on
+The Issuer also acknowledges that it will knowingly engage in specific activities where opinions may vary depending on the perspective and standpoint of each party, and which may lead to negative perception from some stakeholders.